-At Skiff, we're committed to providing a security-first and trusted platform for your work, writing, and ideas.
-This trust is built on transparency, communication, and openness.
+Skiff is a security-first and trusted platform for your work, writing, and ideas.
+This trust is built on transparency, communication, and tried-and-true cryptography.

 No documents, document titles, messages, and any other sensitive information is ever processed, stored, or even seen in plaintext by our servers.
 This is achieved using end-to-end encryption, as well as additional safeguards, including robust authentication methods, out-of-band key verification, and two-step authentication.